Dermatology Residency Program

 Other modules include dermatology clinic, dermatopathology, infectious disease consults, emergency medicine, and vacation.
 Weekly didactic conferences are held in conjunction with the Internal Medicine Department, where lunch is provided.

-Residents also cover the hospital inpatient and consultation services for a 4 week module.
+Residents also cover the hospital inpatient and consultation services for a one month module.
 Residents have the opportunity to evaluate and treat inpatient dermatological problems, develop diagnostic strategies, interpret laboratory findings, order medications and counsel patients.
 Residents round daily with a staff member who discusses the problems and reviews residents’ decision and management plans.
 Dermatology admissions are also cared for by the consult resident and rounded on daily in conjunction with the primary service.

 The first several months of residency familiarize the new resident with the program.
 Under close supervision by the staff and senior residents, new residents practice the history taking and physical examination.
 Plans for diagnosis and treatment are discussed with staff physicians who make the ultimate decisions at this stage.